Hawk is the main protagonist in the 1980’s high-fantasy cult classic Hawk the Slayer.

 During his travels, Hawk made many adventurous friends.
 Some were among the magical peoples of the world – including an elf, a giant, and a dwarf.

-The Nelphie decided they must close it down.
+The Nelphie decided to contain this.
 They placed three stones around the enormous crystal to shut it off.
 That’s how they left it.

 Eons later, a rock troll dug down and broke into the chamber holding the giant crystal.
 The greedy troll saw the three restraining stones and took them.

-With the three stones gone, the great crystal came back to life and magic was born in the land.
+With the three stones gone, the great crystal came back to life and magic was reborn in the land.

 The three stones were: